-Many targeted clinical trials are not solely related to gene alterations but are depending on the expression of a specific protein, the presence of a novel mRNA transcript, the occurrence of a methylation event or the expression of a checkpoint inhibitor biomarker.
+Many targeted clinical trials are not solely related to gene alterations but also depend on the expression of a specific protein, the presence of a novel mRNA transcript, the occurrence of a methylation event or the expression of a checkpoint inhibitor biomarker.

 Hence, the best treatment options cannot be established by relying merely on DNA analysis.
-OncoDNA characterizes patients by NGS and searches for specific SNVs, CNVs, Indels and translocations but is also relying on molecular pathology tools for monitoring the expression of specific receptors or biomarkers using IHC and by assessing methylation status.
+OncoDNA characterises patients by NGS and searches for specific SNVs, CNVs, indels and translocations.
+We also rely on molecular pathology tools to monitor the expression of specific receptors or biomarkers using IHC and by assessing methylation status.

 This approach offers the highest chances to find a match between a patient looking for an effective treatment and a biopharma company recruiting patients for their trial.

-More and more oncology clinical trials do not meet enrollment deadlines and they sometime do fail to meet recruitment targets.
-Increase in the number of clinical trials, increase in the complexity of the patient to be recruited make that patient enrollment has become a cucial aspect of clinical trials in oncology.
-Thanks to its extensive oncology network and patient testing services, OncoDNA can bring together those patients searching access to treatment and the recruiting clinical trials.
+More and more oncology clinical trials do not meet enrollment deadlines and sometimes fail to meet recruitment targets.
+The increase in the number of clinical trials and in the complexity of recruiting patients has made patient enrollment a crucial aspect of clinical trials in oncology.
+Thanks to its extensive oncology network and patient testing services, OncoDNA can bring together patients searching access to treatment and recruiting clinical trials.